 It all started with a conversation.
 The customer was angry.
 I listened, asked a few questions, and decided to investigate.
-You can read the customer story in his own words here.
+You can read the customer’s story in his own words in the following quotation.

 The problem is repeated outages with Oracle cloud.
 Why so many and why do they last so long?
 Also, the standard practice with AWS, GCP, and Azure is that outages are compensated with service credits.
 Why are Oracle’s cloud outages different?
 Why don’t they come with cloud credits!

 We decided to investigate and answer three questions:

 - Why does Oracle cloud have an unusually high number of outages?